Letanyan/Swift-CommandLineKit/README.md

-# Swift-CommandLineKit
+# Swift CommandLineKit
-Create Swift command line programs more easily.
+Create command line programs more easily.
 Adding in flags and options are simple and argument inputs are typed.
-SwiftCLI is made to be customizable and give as much power to its user as possible.
+CommandLineKit is made to be customizable and give as much power to its user as possible.

 ## Usage